MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 You can add up to five additional links to the "Search again" links at the bottom of results returned in File Explorer after a search is executed.
 These links will be shared between Internet search sites and Search Connectors/Libraries.
 Search Connector/Library links take precedence over Internet search links.

 The first several links will also be pinned to the Start menu.
 A total of four links can be included on the Start menu.
-The "See more results" link will be pinned first by default, unless it is disabled via Group Policy.
-The "Search the Internet" link is pinned second, if it is pinned via Group Policy (though this link is disabled by default).
-If a custom Internet search link is pinned using the "Custom Internet search provider" Group Policy, this link will be pinned third on the Start menu.
+The "See more results" link will be pinned first by default, unless it is disabled via MDM Policy.
+The "Search the Internet" link is pinned second, if it is pinned via MDM Policy (though this link is disabled by default).
+If a custom Internet search link is pinned using the "Custom Internet search provider" MDM Policy, this link will be pinned third on the Start menu.
 The remaining link(s) will be shared between pinned Search Connectors/Libraries and pinned Internet/intranet search links.
 Search Connector/Library links take precedence over Internet/intranet search links.

 If you enable this policy setting, the specified Libraries or Search Connectors will appear in the "Search again" links and the Start menu links.

 If you disable or do not configure this policy setting, no Libraries or Search Connectors will appear in the "Search again" links or the Start menu links.

 <!--/Description-->
-> [!TIP]
-> This is an ADMX-backed policy and requires a special SyncML format to enable or disable.
-For details, see [Understanding ADMX-backed policies](./understanding-admx-backed-policies.md).
->
-> You must specify the data type in the SyncML as &lt;Format&gt;chr&lt;/Format&gt;.
-For an example SyncML, refer to [Enabling a policy](./understanding-admx-backed-policies.md#enabling-a-policy).
->
-> The payload of the SyncML must be XML-encoded; for this XML encoding, there are a variety of online encoders that you can use.
-To avoid encoding the payload, you can use CDATA if your MDM supports it.
-For more information, see [CDATA Sections](http://www.w3.org/TR/REC-xml/#sec-cdata-sect).

 <!--ADMXBacked-->
 ADMX Info: